Rent vs Buy: Comparing the Costs of Owning vs. Renting a Home

 Maintenance and Utilities

-When you rent, the maintenance costs are paid for by your landlord.
+As a renter, the maintenance costs are paid for by your landlord.
 This means you don’t need to worry about covering large and unpredictable expenses for broken appliances.
 If the landlord believes you may have caused the damage, you can be on the hook for the repairs.

 You may pay for some or all of your utilities when you rent.
 This is one expense that is shared between owning a home and renting, since everyone needs to pay for the electricity, gas and water they use, along with trash and sewer fees.